-Michael graduated from Harvey Mudd College in 1963 with a bachelor of science degree in engineering.
-He was then awarded a doctor juris from Stanford Law School and worked for the Department of Transportation in Washington D.C. before joining the law firm Surrey and Morse.
-There he became a partner specializing in international tax and business transactions before transferring to EON.
+Wilson graduated from Harvey Mudd College in 1963 (engineering).
+He was then awarded a juris doctor from Stanford Law School and worked for the Department of Transportation in Washington, D.C., before joining the law firm Surrey & Morse.
+There, he became a partner specializing in international tax and business transactions before transferring to EON Productions.

-Michael is interested in all aspects of still photography and is recognized as a leading expert on 19th century photography.
-He opened the Wilson Centre for Photography in 1998.
-The Centre is one of the largest private collections of photography today, spanning works from some of the earliest extant photographs to the most current contemporary productions.
+Interested in all aspects of still photography, Wilson is recognized as a leading expert on 19th-century photography.
+In 1998, he opened the Wilson Centre for Photography, one of the largest private collections of photography today, spanning works from some of the earliest extant photographs to the most current contemporary productions.
 The Centre hosts seminars and study sessions, runs an annual bursary project with the National Media Museum and loans to international museums and galleries.

-He is married to a Scripps College graduate and has two children.
+Wilson is married to Jane Wilson, a Scripps College graduate.
+They have two children.

 Digger Pine Enterprises

-Bruce retired in 2001 as vice president from JDS-Uniphase Corporation in San Jose, a leading supplier for the telecommunications industry.
-Before JDS-Uniphase, Bruce was a physicist at Hewlett-Packard, after which he moved to leadership roles at Measurex, Surface Science Instruments, Tencor Instruments, and Ultrapointe Corporation, where he was founder, CTO and President.
-After retirement he served as a director of Zygo Corporation from 2002 to 2010, and as Chairman 2009–2010.
-Bruce is also a member of the American Physical Society.
+Bruce W. Worster ’64 retired in 2001 as vice president from JDS-Uniphase Corporation in San Jose, California, a leading supplier for the telecommunications industry.
+Before JDS-Uniphase, Worster was a physicist at Hewlett-Packard, after which he moved to leadership roles at Measurex, Surface Science Instruments, Tencor Instruments and Ultrapointe Corporation, where he was founder, CTO and president.
+After retirement, he served as a director of Zygo Corporation (2002–2010) and as chair (2009–2010).
+Worster is also a member of the American Physical Society.

-He is named on ten patents for an integrated confocal laser imaging system and related technologies used to analyze defects on silicon wafers during the semiconductor manufacturing process.
+He is named on 10 patents for an integrated confocal laser imaging system and related technologies used to analyze defects on silicon wafers during the semiconductor manufacturing process.

-Bruce graduated from Harvey Mudd College in 1964 with a bachelor of science degree in physics.
-He then obtained a master of arts and doctorate of philosophy in 1971 inpPhysics from the University of California, Santa Barbara, and a master of business administration from Santa Clara University in 1977.
+Worster graduated from Harvey Mudd College in 1964 with a B.S. (physics).
+He then obtained an M.A. and PhD in 1971 (physics) from the University of California, Santa Barbara, and an MBA from Santa Clara University in 1977.

-Bruce resides in Los Altos Hills, California with his wife, Susan.
+Worster resides in Los Altos Hills, California, with his wife, Susan.